Skip to contents

 Value

 Vector of weighted density values corresponding to input quantiles x.
-Returns the sum of densities from all four transmission routes.

 Details

-The function models four distinct transmission routes:
+The function models n_routes distinct transmission routes:

 • Co-primary (CP): Cases infected simultaneously from the same source